 International Accounting Standard ("IAS") 1 requires that Financial Statements present fairly for each financial period the Company's financial position, financial performance and cash flows.
 This requires the faithful representation of the effects of transactions, other events and conditions in accordance with the definitions and recognition criteria for assets, liabilities, income, expenses, equity, distributions and cash flows set out in the International Accounting Standards Board's "Framework for the preparation and presentation of financial statements".
-In virtually all circumstances a fair presentation will be achieved by compliance with all applicable IFRSs.
+The Directors have prepared the financial statements on a basis other than going concern.
+With due consideration to the users of the financial statements, the Directors have provided for an estimation of wind-down costs which includes contractually driven costs and anticipated liquidation costs to the planned liquidation date.
+This is a deviation from the requirements of IAS 37 Provisions, Contingent Liabilities and Contingent Assets with no legal or constructive obligation existing as at year end.